 - Crispy Fried Green Beans in Air-Fryer - Fried Green beans will never go out of style.
 Especially, when it come to making sides.

-- Creamy Cucumber Red Onion Salad with Dill and Sourcream - Another cool and comforting salad which is both refreshing and creamy!
+- Creamy Cucumber Red Onion Salad with Dill and Sourcream - Another excellent and comforting salad that is both refreshing and creamy!

 More Pasta Dishes to Make

 - One Pot Spaghetti Recipe with Whipped Herb Ricotta

 - Spinach Lasagna

 - Eggplant Rollatini Recipe

 - Instant Pot Chicken Parm Pasta